Pierrefonds Community High School: PCHS

 Besides its international baccalaureate program, PCHS participates in an aggressive immersion program, an English program and a handicapped program.
 In sports it is a member of the Greater Montreal Athletic Association and is represented by the "Trojans'" who are the male athletes and the "Lady Trojans" who are the female athletes.
-It has a wide variety of sports for different kinds of interest such as touch football, soccer (indoor/outdoor), track and field (indoor/outdoor), rugby, softball, volleyball, swimming, badminton, tennis etc. One of their coaches is Hank Palmer, a Canadien Olympian.
+It has a wide variety of sports for different kinds of interest such as touch football, soccer (indoor/outdoor), track and field (indoor/outdoor), rugby, softball, volleyball, swimming, badminton, tennis etc. Coach Hank Palmer is a Canadien Olympian.

 Throughout the years students must choose between three art options: visual arts, drama and music.
 In grades 7 and 8 students also have the choice of dance as one of their art options.
 Starting in grade 9 students are allowed to change their art option if the one they chose in grade 7 does not see them fit.
 In grades 10 and 11 students must choose between CST and SN mathematics courses.
 It is important for students to choose the proper one since SN mathematics is a prerequisite for certain CEGEP programs.
 In grade 10 students may choose two classes out of a variety of different classes to go into in grade 11.
-These classes may differ from year to year, but generally include physics, chemistry, biology, psychology, leadership, and cooking.
+These classes may differ from year to year, but generally include biology, chemistry, cooking, leadership, physics, and psychology.